asiansteev/cols-despite-kentucky/README.md

 - Pay them money (should be less than $5 for a single deck, shipping not included).
 With enough quantity the price can come down to under $2 with shipping included.
 - Wait about a week.
 - Enjoy!

+## Changes since 1.0
+- "A Willy Wonka-style tour through the JIF factory." -> "...
+JIF plant."
+- "A shot of bourbon and an ice cold bottle of Ale-8 One." -> "... ice-cold ..."